Skip to Content

 We took a nighttime walking tour on the property of Rio Celeste Hideaway.
 Just walking along the hotel’s pathways we saw red eye and hourglass frogs (two of the latter were mating), an enormous katydid, a sleeping viper (the best kind) and a small blockhead snake.
 We also found a tiny bird asleep in its nest and a golden-thread spider (whose web has a golden glimmer when light hits it).

-a red-eye frog pauses on a large green leaf during a night walk in costa rica.
+A red-eye frog pauses on a large green leaf during a night walk in costa rica.

 Nature doesn’t appear on cue but hotel’s naturalist had a good instinct for searching under the right leaves and up into the right tree branches to find all these tiny creatures.